stevermeister/ngx-cookie-service/README.md

 # NGX Cookie Service

-An (AOT ready) Angular (4.2+) service for cookies.
+Angular 9 IVY Ready service for cookies.
 Originally based on the [ng2-cookies](https://www.npmjs.com/package/ng2-cookies) library.

-# :cookie: Announcement: New maintainer

-Many people were interested in taking over the maintenance of the `ngx-cookie-service` package, and we would like to shoot all of you a big thank you.
+For versions <9, please use 2.3.0 version of library.

 The experienced team behind [Studytube](https://www.studytube.nl/) will take care of our cookie service from now on.
-Thank you, and also thanks to everyone else for your patience.

 # Installation